Spleen: Society and culture

 There has been a long and varied history of misconceptions regarding the physiological role of the spleen, and it has often been seen as a reservoir for juices closely linked to digestion.
 In various cultures, the organ has been linked to melancholia, due to the influence of ancient Greek medicine and the associated doctrine of humourism, in which the spleen was believed to be a reservoir for an elusive fluid known as "black bile" (one of the four humours).
 The spleen also plays an important role in traditional Chinese medicine, where it is considered to be a key organ that displays the Yin aspect of the Earth element (its Yang counterpart is the stomach).
 In contrast, the Talmud (tractate Berachoth 61b) refers to the spleen as the organ of laughter while possibly suggesting a link with the humoral view of the organ.

 Etymologically, spleen comes from the Ancient Greek σπλήν (splḗn), where it was the idiomatic equivalent of the heart in modern English.
 Persius, in his satires, associated spleen with immoderate laughter.
+The native Old English word for it is milt, now primarily used for animals; a loanword from Latin is lien.

 In English, William Shakespeare frequently used the word spleen to signify melancholy, but also caprice and merriment.
 In Julius Caesar, he uses the spleen to describe Cassius's irritable nature: